mikechristopher/100daysofcode/_posts/2021-01-07-A-New-Day-Day2.md

 categories: post
 ---

-So today has been mainly made up of making small amendments to this blog so as to make it look a bit nicer going forward if anyone else decides to take a look and read through.
+So today has been mainly made up of making small amendments to this blog so as to make it look a bit nicer going forward if anyone else decides to take a look and read through..

 #### ***What have I completed today*** :white_check_mark: